goethe-tcs/tcs.uni-frankfurt.de/content/projects/_index.md

 ## Topics

 The TCS group offers a variety of theory projects and coding projects.
-After you have applied, we will contact you in October and propose some available thesis topics then.
+After you have applied, we will contact you and propose some available thesis topics.

 **Examples of past projects (not yet available):**